Change Car Insurance in Germany 2026A Step-by-Step Guide for Expats

 - No Schufa credit check needed; many insurers do require a German bank account for SEPA direct debit.

-- The new insurer cancels the old contract on your behalf; do not send a duplicate cancellation.
+- The new insurer typically cancels the old contract on your behalf — you sign a power of attorney for this.
+Do not send a duplicate cancellation.

 - Foreign no-claims years count with some German insurers, not all.
 Bring a written certificate from your previous insurer.